 - Dialogue, multimodal interaction, language and vision

-- Information retrieval and information visualization
+- Information retrieval and visualization

-For a list of academic staff at ILCC with research areas, and for a list of indicative PhD topics, please consult the links below.
+For a list of academic staff at ILCC with research areas, and for a list of indicative PhD topics, please consult:

 How to apply